explainers-by-googlers/cross-origin-storage/README.md

 Browsers should likely treat resources in COS under the same conditions as if they were [`persist()`](https://storage.spec.whatwg.org/#dom-storagemanager-persist)ed as per the Storage Living Standard.

-User agents are envisioned to offer a manual UI for the user to see and modify what resources are stored in COS and, based on stored information about the origins having last used a resource, let them decide to delete a resource from COS.
+User agents are envisioned to offer browser settings UI for the user to see what resources are stored in COS and what origins recently have used each resource.
+Based on this stored information about the origins having last used a resource, the UI would let the user decide to delete a resource from COS.

 Under critical storage pressure, user agents could offer a manual dialog that invites the user to manually free up storage.